-Good: People's needs were met through good organisation and delivery.
+Good - People's needs were met through good organisation and delivery.

-Planning personalised care to meet people's needs, preferences, interests and give them choice and control:
+Planning personalised care to meet people's needs, preferences, interests and give them choice and control

-• People's care remained person centred and care plans reflected this.
-Care plans ensured that staff were given enough detailed information to enable them to meet specific and individualised needs.

-• People's needs were identified, including those relating to protected equality characteristics, and their choices and preferences were regularly met and reviewed.
-For example, reasonable adjustments were made where appropriate; and the service identified, recorded, shared and met information and communication needs of people with a disability or sensory loss, as required by the Accessible Information Standard.

-• We observed the staff team recognising and responding to people's requests or body language and behaviour when they needed assistance.

-• The service continued to provide people with an activities programme which responded to their abilities, preferences, choices, moods and well-being.
-People had some set and some flexible activities.
+- People's care remained person centred and care plans reflected this.
+Care plans ensured that staff were given enough detailed information to enable them to meet specific and individualised needs. - People's needs were identified, including relating to protected equality characteristics, and their choices and preferences were regularly met and reviewed.
+For example, reasonable adjustments were made where appropriate; and the service identified, recorded, shared and met information and communication needs of people with a disability or sensory loss, as required by the Accessible Information Standard (AIS).
+From August 2016 on-wards all organisations that provide adult social care are legally required to follow the AIS. - We observed the staff team recognising and responding to people's requests or body language and behaviour when they needed assistance. - The service continued to provide people with an activities programme which responded to their abilities, preferences, choices, moods and well-being. - One relative commented, "They do an excellent job caring for my mother with her late stage dementia."

-• One social care professional commented, " Very good quality care and no hesitation in recommending this care home.
-Great quality of life."

-Improving care quality in response to complaints or concerns:
+Improving care quality in response to complaints or concerns

-• The service had a robust complaints procedure which was accessible to people, their friends and families and others with an interest in the service.

-• It was clear that some people would need support to express a complaint or concern.
-An easy read version of the complaints procedure was available to people and gave them the opportunity with staff support to understand the process.
-Staff were adept at identifying when an individual was unhappy or distressed and would investigate the reason.

-• Complaints or concerns were transparently dealt with in accordance with the provider's policy and regulations and were used to make improvements to the service.
+- The service had a robust complaints procedure which was accessible to people, their friends and families and others with an interest in the service. - It was clear that some people would need support to express a complaint or concern.
+Staff were adept at identifying when an individual was unhappy or distressed and would investigate the reason. - We noted that there had been three complaints recorded in the last year together with several compliments about the quality of care provided. - Complaints or concerns were transparently dealt with in accordance with the provider's policy and regulations and were used to make improvements to the service.

-End of life care and support:
+End of life care and support